What is Meditation

 at oneself can create such surprising and complex phenomena?

-Self referential Amplification through the five Gates of the Senses
+Self-Referential Amplification Through the Five Gates of the Senses

 It's important to note that the quality of self-referential amplification depends on the quality of attention given.
 Dull and low-quality concentration cannot reach the point of no return, which is necessary for consciousness to enter the state of singular feedback.
 An attention interface that is too obsessed with chasing external objects will only meet with boredom when looking inside.